HL7/davinci-crd/input/pagecontent/cards.md

 }</code></pre>
 {% endraw %}

-### Identify additional orders as companions/prerequisites for current order
+### Identify Additional Orders Response Type
-This response type can be used to present a `Card` that recommends the introduction of additional orders.
+This response type can be used to present a `Card` that recommends the introduction of additional orders as companions or prerequisites for the current order.
 For example, the payer might recommend that certain lab tests be ordered along with a medication that is known to affect liver function.
 This will normally involve additional "create" actions.
 The fact there is no "delete" for the original order conveys that these are supplemental actions rather than replacement actions.
 As with the [Propose Alternate Request](#propose-alternate-request) response type, in some cases multiple resources will need to be created to convey the full suggestion (e.g. Medication, Device, etc.)

 When using this response type, the proposed orders (and any associated resources) **SHALL** comply with the following profiles: